P6g9YHK6/qrTOtext/README.md

+WORKS FINE BUT DEV STOPED NOT USED IN PROD ANYMORE.

 # QR Code Text Extractor

 QR Code Text Extractor is a Python script that captures screenshots, processes them to enhance QR code readability, and extracts text from QR codes present in the screenshots.